sylvain75/phone_book-react_redux/README.md

 # Phone Book Using React/Redux and Material UI

-I did not implement any css framework such as bootstrap and I wanted to practice inline style because it seems tidier than a CSS file.
+I did not implement any CSS framework such as bootstrap because I wanted to practice inline style in each component, it seems tidier.
 Furthermore regarding the UI, I consider the elements provided by material-ui are nicer and clearly made for React.
 I did not use some of the installed package such as redux-infinite-scroll because the idea to use ```overflow``` came after.
 Few things could be added such avatar in contact details and with much more time an "add a new contact" feature.

 ## The cool parts